okami101/vuetify-admin/packages/docs/guide/crud/list.md

 ![expandable](/assets/expandable.png)

-You can use the `expanded-item` slot for an additional togglable full collspan cell under the item row.
+You can use the `expanded-item` slot for an additional full colspan cell under the item row.
 Ideal for quick view.

 ```vue {10,15-17}
 <template>